-\ Screen for behavioral health issues and to provide individual and group counseling to students on-site.
+\ Screen for behavioral health issues and provide individual and group counseling to students on-site or virtually.
 When a higher level of care is necessitated, the therapist will link the student/family to the needed service.
+Follow up with service providers.

-\Therapist will provide mental health training and workshops to students and staff at least quarterly.
+\Therapist will provide Wellness raining and workshops to students and staff at least quarterly.